leejoonli/code-every-day/log.md

 ## Thoughts

 Fixed the bug on insert at last function.
 Added delete first node and delete at specified node.
 Will work more on this and other data types in C.

+# Day 204 (10/18/2022)

+## C Practice

+Practiced in C.

+## Thoughts

+Added find and sort function to linked list in C.  Basically the same thing as other languages except it's more explicit since C uses pointers and you need pointers for each data type in the struct.